end2endzone/ShellAnything/src/plugins/sa_time_plugin/README.md

 <plugins>
   <plugin path="${application.path}\sa_time_plugin.dll"
           conditions="start_time;end_time"
           description="This plugin defines new visibility/validity attributes.
-The validation is based on current system time." />
+                       The validation is based on current system time.
+                       Values should be specifed in hh:mm format." />
 </plugins>
 ```